dauut/information-dissemination-analysis/README.md

-# information-dissemination-analysis
+# Information Dissemination Analysis in Social Networks

-#### Information dissemination analysis in complex networks
+Understanding of diffusion dynamics in networks has high importance for different purposes like politics, marketing, influencing and rumor spreading.
+In this study, we examined information spreading dynamics in real social network data.

-In this project, I used Susceptible-Infectious-Recovered (SIR) model and Fermi Distribution Function in our social network to simulating spreading.
+We used a widely known epidemic model, SIR, and Fermi distribution function.
+We tested these parameters with social network dynamics such as active times in social networks, information attractiveness, etc. The study showed that high infection with a low recovery rate can cause an infected network.
+However, we observed that the network tends to recover most of the time.